Belton High School remains closed Thursday - NewsBreak

 Belton High School remains closed Thursday

-Belton, Tx (FOX 44) – The Belton Independent School District announced Wednesday that classes at Belton High School will be canceled on Thursday, including all dual credit courses, out of consideration for the difficult time following this week’s stabbing.
+Belton, Tx ( FOX 44 ) – The Belton Independent School District announced Wednesday that classes at Belton High School were cancelled on Thursday, including all dual credit courses, out of consideration for the difficult time following this week’s stabbing.

 A district statement says counseling teams will be on-site in the Belton High School library from 8:00 a.m. to 4:00 p.m. to provide support to students and staff.
 Students will need to enter the door from the front parking lot closest to the library.